 A quarter of us drink at levels that could put our health at risk.

 Regularly drinking more than the recommended amount over a long period can damage your liver.
-This can lead to alcohol-related liver disease (ALD) and liver cancer.
+This can lead to alcohol-related liver disease (ARLD) and liver cancer.

-What you can do to reduce the damage that alcohol can have on your liver
+What you can do to reduce liver damage from alcohol

 - Men and women should drink no more than 14 units per week.